-The number of shares held on Invibes Advertising AG and Invibes Switzerland AG increased.
-These movements represent a decrease of minority interests amounting to $K \in -29$ and an increase of shareholder's equity amounting to $K \in 56$.
+In 2022, the number of shares held on Invibes Advertising AG and Invibes Switzerland AG increased.
+These movements represent a decrease of minority interests amounting to $K \in -29$ and an increase of shareholder's equity amounting to $K \in -29$ .